 Once upon a time, we used to cover a plethora of different topics.
 At this time, we’re only looking for articles on the topic of essential oils and natural living.
 Don’t bother pitching anything else.

 headline, headline, headline!

 We will not publish anything until the headline is perfect!
 You can pitch us a 3-5 different working headlines.
 Once we come up with a topic that works, you can send us 3-5 different headlines on that particular topic.

-We will only publish content with a minimum of 1,300 words (with the exception of recipes).
-This means, we’re not looking for thin pieces that are fluffy.
+We will only publish content with a minimum of 1,300 words.
+This isn’t a call to be wordy or meet a quota.
+It means, we’re not looking for thin and fluffy pieces.

 Naturally, with content length comes density.
 We want to publish in-depth articles that will help our readers get from point A to point B.

 If you want to write a 5,000 word piece for us, then that’s fine too.

 But stay on topic, get to the point, and make it actionable.